+Meenakshi is a settler living on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh peoples since 2006.
+This relationship to the host nations and Indigenous people across so-called Canada demands accountability and interrogations of social justice work and praxis.
 As a long-time follower of the organization’s work, she is eager to contribute to Pivot’s campaigns as the Community Educator.
-Meenakshi first came to Pivot as an intern in 2010, working on Hope in Shadows for a summer, and in 2018 she was a summer research assistant.
-As the Community Educator, Meenakshi bring intersectionality to Pivot’s work, which has been foremost envisioned by Kimberlé Crenshaw and a host of Black Feminist folk.
+Meenakshi first came to Pivot as an intern in 2010 working on Hope in Shadows, and in 2018 she was a summer research assistant.
+As the Community Educator, Meenakshi hopes to bring intersectionality to Pivot’s work, which has been foremost envisioned by Kimberlé Crenshaw and a host of Black Feminist folk.

 Please contact Meenakshi if you are interested in public legal information, workshops, or other community-based education available through Pivot.
 She is also the primary contact for Project Inclusion.